Philip Neill Memorial Prize

-The Philip Neill Memorial Prize is an annual prize administered by the University of Otago for excellence in original composition.
-The award is open to all past and present students of a university in New Zealand, except previous winners who are excluded for a period of five years.
+The Philip Neill Memorial Prize is an annual award administered by the University of Otago for excellence in original composition.
+The prize is open to all current and former students of a university in New Zealand, except previous winners who are excluded for a period of five years.

-It was established in 1943 in memory of Philip Foster Neill, a medical student at the University of Otago who died during the polio outbreak of 1943.
-In the first year of the prize, 1944, the topic was for a prelude (or fantasia) and fugue for either piano or organ.
-Douglas Lilburn was publicly awarded the first prize of £25 on 25 June 1944, with Harry Luscombe of Auckland the runner-up.
+It was established in 1943 in memory of Philip Foster Neill, a medical student at the University of Otago who died during the 1943 polio outbreak.
+In the first year of the prize, in 1944, the task was to compose a prelude (or fantasia) and fugue for either piano or organ.
+Douglas Lilburn received the inaugural £25 prize on 25 June 1944, with Harry Luscombe of Auckland as the runner-up.
 It is the longest continuously running award of its kind in New Zealand.

-The prize is determined each year with a set task with different parameters each year, usually relating to duration and instrumentation, which are announced early in the year, with a deadline for submission at the beginning of July.
-The prize is not always awarded.
+Each year, the winner is determined through a set composition task with different parameters, usually relating to duration and instrumentation.
+These are announced early in the year, with submissions due at the beginning of July.
+The prize is not awarded every year.